 Convert the file to PDF.
 Google Scholar mostly indexes PDFs, and PDF is a preservation format.
 In Microsoft Word, for example, go to File > Save As > File Format: PDF.

 Can I deposit the journal's proof?

 Yes.
 If you prefer it to your own accepted manuscript, or it is the only accepted version of the article that you have, you may deposit it.

 Can I deposit articles I have previously published?

 Not under the policy, which is not retrospective, and only covers scholarly articles accepted on or after March 22, 2021.
 However, you may still be able to deposit them, depending on the journal's archiving permissions.
 Search journal titles at Sherpa/Romeo for information on what version you can post, if any.
 VTechWorks staff are happy to help you navigate journal permissions: firstname.lastname@example.org.

 What if my accepted manuscript has copyrighted images in it?

-In some cases yes, and in some cases no. It depends on whether you had to sign an agreement to get access to the image you used.
+In some cases you may deposit, and in some cases you cannot.
+It depends on whether you had to sign an agreement to get access to the image you used.
 If you didn’t, because the image is in the public domain or your use of it was fair use, then the work can be made publicly accessible with the image included.
 If you did sign an agreement, review the agreement to see if it allows broad use of the image as long as it is in the context of the article.
 If the terms of the agreement would not permit public access to the image in the context of the article, you have a few options: